CapReg/capitalregiongames/src/about.md

 ---
 <img style="width: 400px; height: auto; float: left; margin: 10px;" src="https://images.rawpixel.com/image_1000/czNmcy1wcml2YXRlL3Jhd3BpeGVsX2ltYWdlcy93ZWJzaXRlX2NvbnRlbnQvcGQ0My0wNjA0LTM0Ni1qal8wLmpwZw.jpg" alt="">

-We are the premier destination for those who can no longer play chess with their {% footnoteref "lovedones","because they get tired of losing" %}loved ones{% endfootnoteref %}.
-Players here range from absolute beginners to experts.
+We are the premier destination for playing chess in the Capital Region.
+Players here range from absolute beginners to masters.
 Some players enjoy playing fast 10 minute games while others prefer abstaining from the clock.
-Some chess players here admire the dramatic style of Paul Morphy while others prefer the meticulous nature of Ruy Lopez.
 Here you will find players whose age hasn't crossed the double digits play against players over 50.
 Here you will find a place that will always welcome you to play chess.

 ## Location & Time
 <b>Meeting Time:</b> Wednesdays after 7:15pm